 This color-coding system helps you quickly identify the strength of relationships between nodes during analysis.

-- Click on the Star icon on each relationship line will open a Relationship records popup where it will show all the information that is matched between the two nodes, and the matching score between each record matching between the two nodes.
+- Clicking on the Star icon on each relationship line will open a Relationship records popup, where it will show all the information that is matched between the two nodes, and the matching score between each record matching between the two nodes.
+You can view the relationships, Add Custom Relationships, and update the existing relationship scores based on the requirements.

 - By default, the match algorithm is set to Exact Match with a score threshold of 80.
 This means the Link Analysis view will only display relationships that are exact matches and have a score above 80.
 To adjust these settings, you can choose Phonetics or Smart Match and set a threshold score anywhere between 0 and 100.
 Once updated, click Apply to Case to reload the screen with the new settings applied.